Blog

 Online GIS Data Conversion

-Go to the ‘Convert Files’ section and allow the tool to handle the conversion.
-Upload your MIF file, and the Converter Tool will smoothly transform it into JPEG format, providing a quick and easy conversion process.
+Click on the ‘Convert Files’ section and let the tool take care of the conversion.
+Simply upload your MIF file, and the Converter Tool will automatically convert it into ESRI Shapefile format, ensuring a smooth and straightforward process.

 With MAPOG’s versatile toolkit, you can effortlessly upload vectors and upload Excel or CSV data, incorporate existing layers, perform polygon splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.